Disclosure: This site contains affiliate links & commission may be earned from purchases. As an Amazon Associate, I earn from qualifying purchases

 Gravy has been around since the 14th century

-One of the earliest recorded instances of a gravy being used is in a cookbook from the 14th century named ‘The Forme of Cury’.
+One of the earliest recorded instances of gravy being used is in a cookbook from the 14th century named ‘The Forme of Cury’.

 The word ‘gravy’ comes from French origins.
 In Middle Age England, the term ‘gravé’ was used to describe a sauce made with meat juices.
 So traditionally, gravy should contain the meat juices from your Christmas roast meat.